flix/book/src/introduction.md

     not List.isEmpty(result)
 ```

-And finally here is one using _structured concurrency with channels and processes_:
+And finally here is an example that uses **structured concurrency with channels
+and processes**:

 ```flix
 /// A function that sends every element of a list